suren-m/cw/labs/00_setup/00_vsonline_setup.md

 ### Create environment

-Give your environment a name and set it to auto suspend after `2 hours` of inactivity
+Give your environment a name and set it to auto suspend after `2 hours` of inactivity.
+Standard plan should be sufficient.

 ![Docker Architecture](../../assets/vs_online_create_env.png)